Surveys show more than 80% of Australians believe terminally ill people should have a choice not to suffer at the end of life.

 Australian assisted dying laws are some of the most restrictive in the world, intended to help a small number of terminally ill adults in extreme circumstances.
 To access Voluntary Assisted Dying a person must:

 - Be aged 18+ and an Australian citizen/meet residency requirements

 - Have lived in the state for at least 12 months

-- Have a terminal illness likely to end their life within 6 months (or 12 months for neurological conditions) and experience unbearable suffering
+- Have a terminal illness likely to end their life within six months (or 12 months for neurological conditions.
+Queensland has a blanket 12 month timeframe for all illnesses) and experience unbearable suffering

 - Have decision-making capacity about Voluntary Assisted Dying